zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

 While I do strongly recommend very short functions, I don't think it's fair to say that the book sets arbitrary numerical limits.
 The 2-4 line functions that you referred to on page 34 were part of the _Sparkle_ applet that Kent Beck and I wrote together in 1999 as an exercise for learning TDD.
-I thought it was remarkable that most of the functions in that applet were 2-4 lines long because it was Swing program; and Swing programs tend to have very long methods.
+I thought it was remarkable that most of the functions in that applet were 2-4 lines long because it was a Swing program; and Swing programs tend to have very long methods.

 As for setting limits, on page 13 I make clear that although the recommendations in the book have worked well for me and the other authors, they might not work for everyone.
 I claimed no final authority, nor even any absolute "rightness".
 They are offered for consideration.